 This page describing diabetes mellitus (DM) is very thorough and will require some study if you want to understand it fully.
 There is a different kind of diabetes, called diabetes insipidus, which is not the same disease.
-In general, when most people say a pet or a person has diabetes, or also if they say sugar diabetes, they are refurring to diabetes mellitus.
+In general, when most people say a pet or a person has diabetes, or if they also say sugar diabetes, they are refurring to diabetes mellitus.

 Sugar diabetes, more correctly know as diabetes mellitus (DM), is a complex disease that is difficult to control, particularly in cats.
 Proper treatment requires a commitment on your part, usually for the life of your pet.
 It is well worth the effot in most cases because response to treatment is usually quite rewarding.

 By definition, DM is a persistent hyperglycemia and glycosuria due to an absolute or relative insulin deficiency.
 By the time you are done with this page you will understand what all of this means.

 You will also learn that some of the parameters of DM in animals are similar to humans, and many parameters are not, so be careful of extrapolating any experience you have between the two.
 DM can occur in many different species like birds and Guinea Pigs, although it is most commonly diagnosed in dogs, and especially cats.

 Obesity is a big reason pets get DM.
 Fat is not just fat, it causes inflammation, leads to the rise of insulin resistance, which means your pet gets DM and does not respond well to insulin treatment.
 Most obese cats are prone to be what is called prediabetic.
 It all has to due with a hormone called amylin elevated in the bloodstream of overweight cats.